Fighting to Protect the Elderly Nationwide

 - Freedom to notify family and/or legal representative of mistreatment

 If you believe your rights or the rights of your loved one have been violated, it is critical that you speak to a nursing home abuse lawyer who can help you determine if you have grounds for a lawsuit.
-You deserve justice, and the Clinesmith Firm can help.
+You deserve justice, and the Smith Clinesmith LLP can help.

 Nationally Recognized Team